 When I was 5 years old, I remember walking into the music store, and immediately seeing hundreds of different instruments that were all foreign to me at the time.
+I had learnt a bit about music Here before visiting the music store but I didn’t have much knowledge about pianos.
 My Mother talked to the manager about purchasing a piano, while I explored all of the different instruments, getting a feel for each one individually.
 In that moment, I decided that instruments were something that I really found a natural passion for.
 This is the reason why I now play not only the piano, but also the guitar, and violin, and am self-taught in various other instruments as well.
 For this reason, I jumped at the opportunity to 3D print instruments.

 As I explored the idea of designing my first 3D printed instrument, I had many questions and doubts.
 How do I alter the size to compensate for the material?
 Will the characteristics of a normally constructed instrument translate directly to that of a 3D printed instrument?
 Would it even work?

 I took all of those questions into consideration, and through extensive research, I decided to design and print the most simple, straight forward instrument possible: a recorder.
 You can download & print the recorder on Sketchfab here.